navillasa/storj-miniproxy/README.md

 ## Useful Docker Commands

-If at any point you stop your storj-integration instance and want to return to it, you can get its container-id as follows:
+If at any point you stop your storj-integration instance and want to return to it, you can get its container id as follows:
 ```bash
 docker ps -a|grep storj-integration
 ```